TanStack/query/docs/react/guides/migrating-to-v5.md

 Here, we are only changing how the UI looks when the mutation is running instead of writing data directly to the cache.
 This works best if we only have one place where we need to show the optimistic update.
 For more details, have a look at the [optimistic updates documentation](../guides/optimistic-updates.md).

-### Eternal list: scalable infinite query with new maxPages option
+### Limited, Infinite Queries with new maxPages option

 Infinite queries are great when infinite scroll or pagination are needed.
 However, the more pages you fetch, the more memory you consume, and this also slows down the query refetching process as all the pages are sequentially refetched.